adonegan/milestone4-mycomicjumble/README.md

 Static and Media files are served through Amazon Web Services S3 (see Technologies for more information on this) and once that was set up, I used pip3 freeze --local > requirements.txt to ensure all dependencies were in place.
 Then I created my Procfile, which is needed for Heroku to determine what type of app it is (web: gunicorn mycomicjumble.wsgi:application).

 When my app url was generated, I added it - via an environment variable - to the ALLOWED_HOSTS section in my Settings.py file so the URL could be accessed.
 When the project was completed, I changed Debug = False.

+## Credits

+- The text for the glossary page, in the Grades and Conditions sections, was copied from mycomicshop.com/help/grading <https://www.mycomicshop.com/help/grading> and modifed by me.

+- The comic cover images were sourced on Marvels official website (marvel.com), and Boom!
+Studio's official website (www.boom-studios.com)

+- The text beside comics on each details page was copied from marvel.com (for all Marvel comics), from Boom!
+Studios and buffy.fandom.com/wiki (for Buffy and Angel comics).

+- Text on the Privacy Policy page was generated from <https://www.privacypolicygenerator.info/>.
+Likewise, text on the Terms & Conditions page is from <https://www.termsandconditionsgenerator.com/>.